ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

     printf "I read %d characters from %s\n" (String.length str) filename
 ```

-The key to approach 2 is to look at the central while loop.
-Remember
+The key to Approach 2 is to look at the central `while` loop.
+Remember,
-that I said the only way to break out of a while loop early was with an
+the only way to break out of a `while` loop early is with an
-exception?
-This is exactly what we're doing here.
+exception, which is exactly what we're doing here.
 Although I haven't
 covered exceptions yet, you probably won't have any trouble
-understanding the `End_of_file` exception thrown in the code above by
+understanding the `End_of_file` exception thrown in the above code with
 `input_line` when it hits the end of the file.
 The buffer `buf`
-accumulates the contents of the file, and when we hit the end of the
+accumulates the file contents, and when we hit the end of the
-file we return it (`Buffer.contents buf`).
+file, we return it (`Buffer.contents buf`).

 One curious point about this is the apparently superfluous statement
-(`assert false`) just after the while loop.
+(`assert false`) just after the `while` loop.
 What is it for?
 Remember
-that while loops, like for loops, are just expressions, and they return
+that `while` loops, like `for` loops, are just expressions, and they return
 the `unit` object (`()`).
-However OCaml demands that the return type
+However, OCaml demands that the return type
 inside a `try` matches the return type of each caught exception.
 In this
-case because `End_of_file` results in a `string`, the main body of the
+case, because `End_of_file` results in a `string`, the main body of the
-`try` must also "return" a string — even though because of the infinite
+`try` must also "return" a string (because of the infinite
-while loop the string could never actually be returned.  `assert false`
+`while` loop, the string could never actually be returned).  `assert false`
-has a polymorphic type, so will unify with whatever value is returned
+has a polymorphic type, so it will unify with whatever value is returned
 by the `with` branch.

-Here's our recursive version.
-Notice that it's *shorter* than approach
+Here's the recursive version.
+Notice that it's *shorter* than Approach
-2, but not so easy to understand for imperative programmers at least:
+2, but it's not so easy to understand, for imperative programmers at least:

 ```ocaml
 (* Read whole file: Approach 3 *)